-The course will be expanded through the guest speakers from 'Good News for Everyone'.
-Pupils will also have the opportunity to visit 'The Life of Jesus' play.
-The course will be expanded through the Guest Speakers from 'Good News for Everyone'.
-Pupils will also have the opportunity to visit 'The Life of Jesus' play.
+The course will be expanded through guest speakers from Good News for Everyone.
+Pupils will also have the opportunity to visit The Life of Jesus play.
+Finally, students will enhance their independent Warrior Learner skills with the first of three Extended Learning Opportunities.
+The Year 7 project will focus on festivals around the world.